 Financial aid eligibility may or may not be reinstated at the discretion of the Financial Aid Committee.
-If an appeal is granted, the student will be placed on Financial Aid Probation and financial aid eligibility will be reinstated.
+If an appeal is granted, the student will be placed on Financial Aid Probation and financial aid eligibility will be reinstated for one semester.
 Specific criteria for successfully moving off Probation as well as a student-specific timeline for meeting those criteria will be outlined in a 'Probation Granted' letter to the student.
 The timeline will generally be the next semester (or defined period of enrollment), but can be extended if the Financial Aid Committee deems it appropriate to the situation.
-Failure to satisfy the terms of the Probation will result in immediate loss of all financial aid eligibility.
+Failure to satisfy the terms of the Probation will result in immediate loss of all financial aid eligibility for subsequent semesters.